Early evolution constrained by high-$p_T$ QGP tomography

-To investigate the origin of the sensitivity of $\RAA$ and $v_2$ to $\tau_0$ and $\tau_q$, we evaluate the temperature along the paths of jets traveling in-plane ($\phi = 0$) and out-of-plane ($\phi = \pi/2$) directions, and average over all sampled jet paths.
-In Fig.~\ref{fig5} we show the resulting temperature evolution in 10--20\% and 30-40\% central collisions for $\tau_0 = 0.2$ and 1.2 fm.
-As $\tau_0$ is increased, the differences between in-plane and out-of-plane temperature profiles also increase.
-Since $v_2$ is proportional to the difference in suppression along in-plane and out-of-plane directions, larger difference along these directions leads to larger $v_2$, and causes the observed dependency on $\tau_0$.
-As well, for fixed $\tau_0$, increasing $\tau_q$ hardly changes $v_2$ since at early times the average temperature in- and out-of-plane directions is almost identical, and no $v_2$ is built up at that time in any case.
-Furthermore, the more peripheral the collision, the larger the difference in average temperatures, which leads to higher sensitivity of $v_2$ to $\tau_0$ as seen in the lower panels of Fig.~\ref{fig2}.
+To investigate the origin of the sensitivity of $\RAA$ and $v_2$ to the early evolution, we evaluate the temperature along the paths of jets traveling in-plane ($\phi = 0$) and out-of-plane ($\phi = \pi/2$) directions, and average over all sampled jet paths.
+In Fig.~\ref{fig5} we show the time evolution of the average of temperatures in in- and out-of-plane directions, and their difference in 10--20\% and 30-40\% central collisions for $\tau_0 = 0.2$ and 1.0 fm, and the free streaming initialization.
+The behavior of $\RAA$ is now easy to understand in terms of average temperature: Larger $\tau_q$, i.e.\ delay in the onset of energy loss, cuts away the large temperature part of the profile decreasing the average temperature, and thus increasing the $R_{AA}$~\cite{DREENAc,DREENAb}.
+Similarly, for late start of transverse expansion, i.e.\ $\tau_0 = 1.0$ fm, the temperature is first slightly larger and later lower than for $\tau_0 = 0.2$ fm, and thus the $\RAA$ in $\tau_0 = \tau_q = 1.0$ fm and $\tau_0 = 0.2$ with $\tau_q = 1.0$ cases is almost identical.
+On the other hand, due to the rapid expansion of the edges of the system, free streaming initialization leads to lower average temperature than any other scenario, and thus to the largest $\RAA$.

+High-$\pT$ $v_2$, on the other hand, is proportional to the difference in temperature along in-plane and out-of-plane directions, and to lesser extent to the average temperature.
+Delaying the onset of transverse expansion to $\tau_0 = 1.0$ fm leads to larger difference than either early fluid-dynamical or free streaming expansion, and thus $v_2$ is largest in that case.
+As well, delaying the onset of energy loss by increasing $\tau_q$ hardly changes $v_2$, since at early times the temperature seen by jets in in- and out-of-plane directions is almost identical, and no $v_2$ is built up at that time.
+Early free streaming and early fluid-dynamical expansion lead to similar differences in temperatures.
+The slightly larger difference in the 10-20\% centrality class is counteracted by slightly lower temperature, and thus final $v_2$ is practically identical in both cases.
+In the more peripheral 30-40\% class the differences in temperature are almost identical, but the lower average temperature leads to lower $v_2$ for free streaming.